 Geography of India

 India is the seventh largest country in the world in terms of area.
 It lies on the Indian Plate, which is the northern portion of the Indo-Australian Plate.
 The Indian subcontinent is surrounded by three different water bodies and is easily recognisable on the world map.

 The country covers an area of about 3.28 million sq. km.
 The mainland of India extends between 8°4' and 37°6' N latitude and 68°7' and 97°25' E longitude.
 The Tropic of Cancer 23°30' N divides India into almost two halves.
-The total length of the coastline is 7,517 kilometers.
-The Indian peninsula tapers southward resulting in the division of the Indian Ocean into two water bodies - the Bay of Bengal and the Arabian Sea.
-In India, there is a great diversity of landforms such as lofty mountains, deep valleys, extensive plains, and a number of islands.
+The total length of the coastline is 7,517 kilo meters.
+The Indian peninsula tapers southwards resulting in the division of the Indian Ocean into two water bodies - the Bay of Bengal and the Arabian Sea.
+In India, there is a great diversity of landforms such as lofty mountains, deep valleys, extensive plains, Plateau and coastal ghats, the desert and a number of islands.

-On the basis of relief features, tectonic history and stratigraphy, India can be divided into several physical units.
+On the basis of its relief features, tectonic history and stratigraphy, India can be divided into several physical units.

 - The Great Mountains of the North: